yahoo/elide-doc/pages/guide/v5/04-analytics.md

 The Aggregation store includes a companion store, the `MetaDataStore`, which exposes metadata about the Aggregation store models including their metrics and dimensions.
 The metadata store models are predefined, read-only, and served from server memory.

-There are two mechanisms for how to create models in the Aggregation store:
+There are two mechanisms to create models in the Aggregation store:
-1. Through a [HJSON](https://hjson.github.io/) configuration file that can be maintained without writing code or rebuilding the application.
+1. Through [HJSON](https://hjson.github.io/) configuration files that can be maintained without writing code or rebuilding the application.
 2. Through JVM language classes annotated with Elide annotations.

 The former is preferred for most use cases because of better ergonomics for non-developers.
 The latter is useful to add custom Elide security rules or life cycle hooks.